 If you have been accused of domestic violence, a Silver Spring domestic violence lawyer can help you evaluate your situation and determine what your next steps should be.
-Because of the serious nature of domestic violence charges, it is in your best interest to let an experienced lawyer handle your case.
+Because of the serious nature of these charges, it is in your best interest to let an experienced attorney handle your case.
 Before answering questions or speaking to anyone, contact an attorney in order to make sure your rights are protected and your case receives the attention it deserves.

 Disagreements between spouses, dating couples, and roommates occasionally become loud and disruptive.
 If neighbors or passersby call the police to report a domestic violence disturbance, charges may be filed, based on very little evidence, for any of the following:

 - An action that causes someone to fear bodily harm

 - Infliction of bodily harm

 - Kidnapping or preventing a person from leaving his or her home

 Whether or not you are guilty of the charges, your words can be used against you in a court of law.
 You could be facing serious consequences, including hefty fines, restraining orders, and jail time.
 Even if charges have not yet been filed, a Silver Spring domestic violence attorney can help you assess the nature of your situation in order to determine what further steps need to be taken.